 Rainstorms that do not overtop the dikes cause settling and, thus, reduce storage volume.
-Settling is estimated with the equation where DH_0 and DH are the dike heights in m before and after settling, and Y and YW are the estimated soil loss in t ha-1 for the USLE and WECS.
-Ridge height is also reduced with the settling function contained in equation 320.
-The dikes are rebuilt automatically when $DH/DH_0<0.7$.
+Settling is estimated with the equation where $DH_0$ and DH are the dike heights in m before and after settling, and Y and YW are the estimated soil loss in t ha-1 for the USLE and WECS.
+Ridge height is also reduced with the settling function contained in Eq 2.10.11.
+The dikes are rebuilt automatically when $DH/DH_0 < 0.7$ .

-$$DH=DH_0exp(-0.1YW-Y)$$ (320)
+$DH=DH_0exp(-0.1YW-Y)$